 ICPSR Summer Program in Quantitative Methods of Social Research

-2019 Summer Workshops at the Hobby School of Public Affairs
+2021 Summer Workshops by the Hobby School of Public Affairs

 ICPSR is hosted at the University of Michigan, and runs its flagship Summer Program in Ann Arbor.
 The Hobby School joins a selective group of academic institutions in the ICPSR network offering summer training workshops.
 Other hosts of these workshops include the University of Massachusetts at Amherst, University of California at Berkeley, Indiana University at Bloomington, University of Colorado at Boulder, and the University of North Carolina at Chapel Hill.
 ICPSR also has three international partners: University of Glasgow, Scotland; University of St. Gallen, Switzerland; and York University, Toronto, Canada.

 These workshops aim at training students and professionals in the analytical tools and software used in the analysis of data in the social sciences.
 The Hobby School will offer five short workshops this summer.